jonco5555/Mixnet/README.md

 3. 3 mix servers are deployed, each writing its own public key to the config directory.
 4. Clients are deployed, each writing its own public key to the config directory.
 5. Each client registers to the first mix server in the list.
-6. Each client calls `WaitForStart` on the first mix server and waits for a respnse.
+6. Each client calls `WaitForStart` on the first mix server and waits for a response.
 7. Once all the clients are registered, the first mix server returns a `WaitForStartResponse` with the round duration.
 8. Each client starts counting rounds and sending a message each round.
 9. Each client exposes `PrepareMessage` gRPC method to prepare a message for sending.